citizenlabsgr/community/governance/stacks/intellectual_property.md

 It is important that contributing individuals of Citizen Labs understand when how the open sourced projects impact the Intellectual Property Rights of Citizen Labs and the individual contributor.

 ## Method: Intellectual Property Rights

+Every Citizen Labs project repository should include a license that clearly states the overall licensing rules of the project and final product.